 "If you didn't have the slits, light would come in from all different angles and you could never separate it properly," explains Zachary Smith, an optics post-doctoral researcher in the lab.

 Though the spectrometer is still in its early stages, the researchers believe it could measure the amount of oxygen in the blood and help diagnose chemical markers of disease.

 Because smartphone instruments are powerful and cheap, Wachsmann-Hogiu believes schools could use them to enrich science classes.
 Spectrometers could help illustrate lessons about light and energy.
 Microscopes could unveil an invisible world of sugar crystals, pollen grains, and microscopic organisms.

 By intelligently exploiting smartphone features, Wachsmann-Hogiu's group promises to both save lives and illuminate science.

 The presentation, "Microscopy and Spectroscopy on a Cell Phone," by Kaiqin Chu, Zachary J. Smith, Alyssa R. Espenson, Denis Dwyre, Stephen Lane, Dennis Matthews, and Sebastian Wachsmann-Hogiu of the Center for Biophotonics, University of California, Davis, Medical Center, Sacramento, Calif. will take place Wednesday, Oct.
 19 at 12 p.m. at the Fairmont San Jose Hotel.

 EDITOR'S NOTE: High-resolution images of the iPhone and image samples taken with the device are available upon request (see gallery below).
-Please contact Angela Stark, email@example.com.
+Please contact Lyndsay Meyer, email@example.com.